Coaching

 Coaching Requests and Pre-formed Groups

 After your application is accepted, you may submit requests, including your preferences for personnel and repertoire for coached groups.
 These requests help us customize your schedule to an extent not matched in other workshops.
+We cannot fulfill all requests, but we make every effort to honor them.

-General Requests – We strongly encourage participants to express general preferences for coached groups, for example: I'd like to be coached on Beethoven opus 132
+General Requests – We strongly encourage participants to express general preferences for coached groups, for example: I'd like to work with one of the following coaches or I'd like to be coached on a piano trio or I'm interested in music by underrepresented composers.

 Pre-formed Groups – You may submit a request for a pre-formed group by specifying the musical composition and all other players in the group.
-You can pre-form one of the three groups in Week 1 and two of the four groups in Weeks 2, 3, and 4.
+You can pre-form one of the three groups in week 1 and two of the four groups in weeks 2, 3, and 4.

 Coaching on a Commissioned Work

-In each of Weeks 2, 3, and 4, the Conference invites a Composer-in-Residence and a Composition Fellow to write works specifically for a group of Conference participants.
+In each of weeks 2, 3, and 4, the Conference invites a Composer-in-Residence and a Composition Fellow to write works specifically for a group of Conference participants.
 Through the Composers' Forum, a significant percentage of our Conference's population has had the distinction of premiering a new work.
 On your application form you may indicate your interest in studying a new composition with its composer present at coaching sessions.
-The group will be coached by the Composer-in-Residence and will perform the commissioned work in a Participant Musicale.
+The group will be coached by the Composer-in-Residence and will perform the commissioned work in a participant musicale.
 See the Composers' Forum page for more information.

-2025 Coaching Program at a Glance
+2026 Coaching Program at a Glance

-Program Element | Week 1 | Week 2 | Week 3 | Week 4 |
+Program Element Week 1 Week 2 Week 3 Week 4

-Number of participants | 40 to 50 | 60 to 70 | 60 to 70 | 60 to 70 |
+Number of participants 40 to 50 60 to 70 60 to 70 60 to 70

-Number of works coached | 3 | 4 | 4 | 4 |
+Number of works coached 3 4 4 4

-Coaching hours per work | 7 | 5.25 | 5.25 | 5.25 |
+Coaching hours per work 7 5.25 5.25 5.25

-Total coaching hours | 21 | 21 | 21 | 21 |
+Total coaching hours 21 21 21 21

-Scheduled rehearsals | ✓ | |||
+Scheduled rehearsals

-Instrumentation | violin, viola, cello, bass, flute, oboe, clarinet, bassoon, horn, piano |
+Instrumentation violin, viola, cello, bass, flute, oboe, clarinet, bassoon, horn, piano

 * For participants who indicate interest.